-- When prompted, change the account password.
+When prompted, change the account password.
 This will keep unauthorized users out of the compromised account.
-This step is optional, but recommended.

-- To manually block the attacker's access to your user's account, click Sign into Office 365.
-Office 365 opens in a new browser window.
+- To manually block the attacker's access to your user's account, click Sign into Microsoft 365.
+Microsoft 365 opens in a new browser window.
 Take the steps listed on the screen.
 Follow the Learn more links to read Microsoft's documentation on how to complete these actions.

 - Return to Impersonation Protection and click Clean Up Messages.
 The New Account Takeover Incident wizard launches.

 The first step informs you of what this wizard will do.
 Click Next to continue.